Rolands-Prohorovs/Teknoware-Team3/README.md

 ## 🗺️Roadmap:

-- make research about controller and find most suitabe for the project - 1 week
+- make research about controller and find most suitabe for the project - 2 week
 - program controller and sensors for our needs - 1 month
    - System Architecture
    - Database Design
    - API Development
-   - Security & Reliability
 - test controller and light - 2 weeks
 - implement project - 2-3 days